VIBE: Voice-Induced open-ended Bias Evaluation for Large Audio-Language Models via Real-World Speech: Introduction

 To address this gap, we propose \methodname, a framework for evaluating bias in LALMs via open-ended generation.
 Our approach offers three key advantages.
 First, it evaluates models through free-form responses rather than constrained formats, allowing latent social associations to surface in the model’s natural generation space.
 Second, unlike MCQ-based benchmarks that require researchers to anticipate specific biases when constructing answer sets, \methodname generates unconstrained outputs that remain readily extensible to new tasks and demographic dimensions.
 Third, we use human-recorded audio instead of synthetic speech to better reflect real deployment conditions.
 Real-world recordings include diverse paralinguistic cues and phonetic variability, enabling a more robust assessment.

-Our evaluation of 11 LALMs spans five open-ended tasks, including story generation and personalized recommendations.
+Our evaluation of 12 LALMs spans five open-ended tasks, including story generation and personalized recommendations.
 The results reveal systematic biases, many of which go undetected by existing MCQ-based benchmarks.
 We find that bias is highly task-dependent, with narrative and recommendation prompts eliciting stronger demographic-conditioned responses than professional review settings.
-In particular, our results show that gender-induced cues often trigger larger distributional shifts in model output than accent cues.
 For example, the DeSTA model frequently assigned female speakers to service and caregiving roles like nurses or waitresses, while male speakers were associated with technical or artistic occupations such as mechanics and musicians.
 These findings indicate that current LALMs reproduce social stereotypes when responding to realistic vocal characteristics.